awdev1/Vector24/README.md

-# Vector24 - A controlling tool for ATC24 PTFS
+# Vector24 - A radar vectoring tool for ATC24 PTFS

 # DOWNLOAD FROM THE [RELEASES](https://github.com/awdev1/Vector24/releases) TAB ON THE RIGHT
 ### Created by: aerosd and awdev_